Policy and Procedure #407.0 Accessibility

 When facilities or services are temporarily unavailable, or if they are expected to be temporarily unavailable in the near future.

 It is readily apparent that an animal is a service animal when it is obvious by its appearance or by what it is doing.
-This may include, but is not limited to, a service animal with:
+This includes, but is not limited to, a service animal with:

-An individual who accompanies a person with a disability and provides assistance with mobility, personal care needs, medical needs, or access to goods or services.
+An individual who accompanies an individual with a disability and provides assistance with mobility, personal care needs, medical needs, or access to goods or services.
 A support person is different from a Board employee who provides support services to a student or staff person in the system.
-A support person could be a paid professional, a volunteer, a friend or a family member and does not necessarily need to have special training or qualifications.
+A support person could be a paid professional, a volunteer, a friend, or a family member and does not necessarily need to have special training or qualifications.

 5. Contact